fblgit/nemutator/README.md

 ![alt text](https://github.com/fblgit/nemutator/raw/main/images/Nemutator.png)

 Some of the features:
-* Mutate limits & requests of pods by the mutation controller (simple example added)
+* Mutate limits & requests of pods and set the right values directly from prometheus telemetry
 * Get some meaningful metric from Prometheus and use it to make some sense on the resources (it is encouraged record rules to be created at prom side)
 * Manipulate labels/annotations without redeploy deployments
+* Manipulate tolerations of pods to adjust dynamically to the current condition of the cluster
+* Manipulate images of the containers and its $tag/version
+* Mutate selectors of deployments
 * Inject secrets as env, where we will tie hashes/dictionaries within the deployments that ultimately translate in paths of vault, at a lower cost.
 * Understand what is peak-season and what is off-season by himself, and apply different "brainset" on those two scenarios
 * Profile some stuff, thru flamegraph/ebpf golangs, without break things
 * Support some third party provider like datadog and datasources like Redis for caching or who knows..
 * Improve overprovisioning shims with the help of Nemutator and ultimately see if we can reduce requests on off-peak and shrink even more in a more natural way without disruption
+* Rollback capability, thru storing patches and their reverse patch.
+Ultimately, a rollback is made by the results of the mutation_log.
+(Pods: delete pod, Deployments: patch)

 # Progress so far..
 * Able to mutate resources: